 Many dogs have a chase instinct and may want to chase cats or other small animals.
 Due to a greyhound's speed, they are capable of actually catching them.
-During their upbringing, most greyhounds will have been trained to chase a fast moving, furry lure, which means their instinct to chase a cat may still be present.
-With careful positive training many greyhounds can live quite happily with cats and other small domestic pets.
+During their

-When choosing your greyhound, RGT volunteers will have been made aware that you have other pets at home and will have endeavoured to provide you with a greyhound which has been assessed as being 'cat trainable' i.e. shown little/no interest in a cat or small dog when meeting them at the kennel.
+When choosing your greyhound, Greyhound Trust volunteers will have been made aware that you have other pets at home and will have endeavoured to provide you with a greyhound which has been assessed as being 'cat trainable' i.e. shown little/nointerest in a cat or small dog when meeting them at the kennel.
 However, it is not a guarantee that when a fast moving small animal appears in front of a newly homed greyhound, that it will not revert to its instinct to chase.